Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Example of an active account

-At the beginning of the month, various materials worth 22,000 rubles were in the warehouse of the enterprise.
+At the beginning of the month, the company’s warehouse contained various materials worth 22,000 rubles.

-During the month, the following business transactions related to the movement of materials are reflected:
+During the month, the following business transactions related to the movement of materials were reflected:

 Exercise.
-Issue an active account 10 "Materials", calculate the turnover on debit, credit and balance at the end of the month.
+Create an active account 10 “Materials”, calculate the turnover of debit, credit and balance at the end of the month.

-In the debit of account 10 "Materials" we enter the cost of materials at the beginning of the month (Sn).
-Next, we post into debit and credit operations related to the movement of materials.
-We write down the operation number and the amount in the debit of account 10, if the operation reflects the receipt of materials, or in the credit of the account, if the operation involves the disposal of materials.
-Then we calculate the debit turnover as the sum of all operations on the receipt of materials and the credit turnover as the sum of operations associated with the disposal of materials.
-Next, we calculate the closing balance.
+In the debit of account 10 “Materials” we enter the cost of materials at the beginning of the month (Сн).
+Next, we post transactions related to the movement of materials into debit and credit.
+We record the transaction number and amount on the debit side of account 10 if the operation reflects the receipt of materials, or on the credit side of the account if the operation involves a disposal of materials.
+Then we calculate debit turnover as the sum of all transactions for the receipt of materials and credit turnover as the sum of transactions associated with the disposal of materials.
+Next, we calculate the ending balance.

 Back | |

-Active-passive accounts- accounts that reflect both the property of the organization (as on active accounts) and the sources of its formation (as on passive accounts).
+Active-passive accounts- accounts that reflect both the organization’s property (as in active accounts) and the sources of its formation (as in passive accounts).

 Active-passive account scheme